MarioniLab/sagenet/README.rst

 Then, ``cd`` to the scArches folder and run the install command::

     cd sagenet
-    python setup.py install #or `pip install .`
+    python setup.py install #or pip install `

-The dependency `torch-geometric` should be installed separately based on the system specefities, look at `this <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_. for the instructions.
+The dependency `torch-geometric` should be installed separately based on the system specefities, look at `this <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_ for the instructions.

 Support and contribute
 -------------------------------